The AVMA’s Veterinary Economics Division was created in August 2011 at the direction of the AVMA Board of Directors.

-Dr. Bridgette Bain is the statistical analyst, responsible for maintaining the statistical reliability of surveys and ensuring the consistency of various data sets to be used in analysis.
-Dr. Bain contributes to the interpretation of data for publications, and assists in the development of both survey instruments and economic models.
-Hired by the AVMA on July 29, 2013, she holds a Ph.D. in financial economics from the University of New Orleans.
+Dr. Bridgette Bain Statistical Data Analyst(847) 285-6720 firstname.lastname@example.orgDr.
+Bain was hired by the AVMA in July 2013.
+She maintains the statistical reliability of surveys and ensures the consistency of various data sets to be used in analysis.
+Bain contributes to the interpretation of data for publications, and assists in the development of both survey instruments and economic models.
+She holds a Ph.D. in financial economics from the University of New Orleans.

-Dr. Ross Knippenberg is the economic analyst, hired on June 30, 2014.
+Dr. Ross Knippenberg Economic Analyst (847) email@example.com Dr. Knippenberg was hired in June 2014.
 He is responsible for maintaining and strengthening the Division’s veterinary workforce model, analyzing data for publications, and estimating supply and demand models.
-Ross holds a Ph.D. in economics from the University of Colorado Boulder.
+Knippenberg holds a Ph.D. in economics from the University of Colorado Boulder.